1158523/Jason.185331-nv.ccsd.net/README.md

 # Jason.185331-nv.ccsd.net

 linear.c

 By Jason Stewart @ 2020

 A linear Regression Modeling Program

 AP Computer Science Principles Create Task Submission

 ~

 Program is free to use, but why you ever would want to is beyond me.

+linear is the executable file; makefile required to compile

 Characteristics